Safeguarding Contact

 “Charlotte was born with three holes in her heart,” Francine said.
 “She had to be tube-fed and had her heart repaired when she was six – Charlotte is in The Zipper Club,” a reference to the scar left by open-heart surgery.

 Playing sports doesn’t come as easily to Charlotte as other young people.
 The teenager has low muscle development which affects her speech and movement, and she gets tired more easily.
-But her interest in playing sport kicked off when she came across the CURB program.
+But her interest in playing sport – specifically basketball – kicked off when she came across the Y NSW StreetGym program run in partnership with the Camden Council’s CURB program.
+StreetGym is designed for young people aged 12 to 18 and provides a safe and supportive environment to build

-Charlotte’s smile is just as broad when she’s asked about the friends she’s made at CURB - “Jarrod is a good friend, we like to shoot hoops and hang out.”
+Charlotte’s smile is just as broad when she’s asked about the friends she’s made through the program; “Jamie1 is a good friend, we like to shoot hoops and hang out.”
 The pair play air hockey in the social space and Charlotte likes it when they have afternoon tea and get to eat the free snacks.

 Her transformation is evident to the StreetGym team at the Y. The once quiet, nervous teen who held onto the basketball and refused to pass it to her teammates, is now soaring with confidence on and off the court.

-“Charlotte is now able to pass the basketball very quickly, shooting through the hoop and scoring for her team,” said Mark Jackson from Y Space Camden.
+“Charlotte is now able to pass the basketball very quickly, shooting through the hoop and scoring for her team,” said Mark Jackson Youth Program Coordinator.
 “Charlotte has also become the life of the party, always taking the time to say hello to everyone and encouraging her teammates with her infectious, positive attitude.
 Charlotte is a true Street Gym hero!”

 Charlotte is looking forward to playing more basketball this year, catching up with her friends and hopes to go watch the Sydney Kings play.
 She didn’t hesitate when asked to name her biggest highlights so far.